 Warning of the domino effect of changing rainfall; unintended consequences like changes to local government requirements and flood mapping, etc.

-Dry Detention Basins
+Dry Retention Basins

-Large variability in the performance efficiency of dry detention, unreliable for stormwater treatment.
+Large variability in the performance efficiency of dry retention, unreliable for stormwater treatment.

-Could be kept in the BMP library if there are warnings of its variable quality and so it could be used in conjunction with another BMPs.
+Could be kept in the BMP library if there are warnings of its variable quality and so it could be used in conjunction with other BMPs.

 Should not be a presumptive BMP listed in the handbooks.